 Telling your story

-Imagine explaining your project to a friend.
+Imagine explaining your campaign to a friend.
 What would you say?
 What might they ask you?
 And how would you show them you’re serious, prepared, and capable of doing a great job?
-Your project page is your chance to tell people that story: who you are, what you want to make, and why.
+Your campaign page is your chance to tell people that story: who you are, what you want to make, and why.

 Wondering how to get started?
-Looking through successful projects in your category is another good way to see what kinds of information backers will expect.
-If your project is simple and straightforward, then maybe your project page can be, too.
+Looking through successful campaigns in your category is another good way to see what kinds of information Contributors will expect.
+If your campaign is simple and straightforward, then maybe your campaign page can be, too.
 If you’re doing something more complex, share details to demonstrate that you know what you’re doing.
 Either way, there are some basic questions you should answer: